Abhishek-Dutt-1/blog/_posts/2016-03-04-dynamic-linear-models.markdown

 \mathbf a_{t+1} = \mathbf a_t + \mathbf R_t\eta_t  \qquad  \eta_t \sim NID(0, Q_t) \\
 $$
 </div>
-Second equation above defines a random walk, hence the name Random walk plus noise.
+If the variance in the second equation is taken as zero (deterministic case), it becomes a horizontal line and if the variance is non-zero (stochastic case) the equation defines a random walk, hence the name Random walk plus noise (noise refers to non-zero variance of observations $$ y_ts $$).

+TODO:: Add a picture showing a use case

+This model can be used to model the constant component of a time series.
+If the time series also has an increasing trend, a trend component can be added to this local level model, such a model is unsurprisingly called a Local linear trend model.

-TODO: Hyperparameters
+TODO:: Hyperparameters

-TODO: Diagnostic tests
+TODO:: Diagnostic tests

 Local Linear Trend Model
 =